-On a wall at the Royal Observatory in Greenwich hangs a portrait of John Harrison on loan from the Science Museum Group (SMG) collections.
-As a Curator and member of the clock-winding team at Royal Museums Greenwich until recently, I had the privilege of spending time with Harrison’s portraits and his timekeepers on a weekly basis.
-So, as the new Curator of Art Collections here at the Science Museum, it’s been a pleasure to keep my connection with this familiar face, and to start to think about Harrison in the context of the SMG collections.
+As a Curator and once a member of the clock-winding team at Royal Museums Greenwich, I have had the privilege of spending time with Harrison’s portraits and his timekeepers on a weekly basis.
+So, it’s been a pleasure to keep my connection with this familiar face, and to start to think about Harrison in the context of the SMG collections.

 The portrait assembles Harrison’s arsenal of material proofs against the Board of Longitude.
 The Board was arguably the first government science funding body, established in 1714 to find a means of measuring longitude accurately at sea, and adjudicator of large reward money for the solutions.
 By 1767, when this portrait was painted, Harrison had spent over 30 years in discussion with the Board, receiving sequential funding to develop a series of timekeepers.